UniversalDependencies/docs/_hy/morphology.md

 The corpus contains a limited number of morphological features.
 The set of [universal features](../../u/feat/index.html) was extended with several additional
 [features for Eastern Armenian](../feat/index.html).

-These were automatically generated and have undergone only very limited validation and hand correction.
+These were developed into the version currently adopted by the UD project.

 The corpus contains the `SpaceAfter=No` annotation after appropriate words in the MISC column, when there was not a space after a token before the next token (for instance *դ՚* when part of *դ՚Արկ*, or *՞* when part of *ինչո՞ւ*, or a word before most punctuation marks).